-Therapies based on putative energy, such as Reiki and Therapeutic Touch, reflect the belief that people possess a subtle form of life-force energy that isn't measurable by modern science.
-This subtle, putative energy is often called qi in traditional Chinese medicine, prana in ayurvedic medicine and spirit in Judeo-Christian traditions.
-Some people refer to it as vital life-force energy or the bioenergetic field (which often gets confused with bioenergetic exchanges, the transfer of energy among organisms and their environment).
+Therapies based on unverifiable energy, such as Reiki and Therapeutic Touch, reflect the belief that people possess a subtle form of life-force energy that isn’t measurable by modern science.
+This subtle, unproven energy is often called qi in traditional Chinese medicine, prana in ayurvedic medicine and spirit in Judeo-Christian traditions.
+Some people refer to it as vital life-force energy or the bioenergetic field (which often gets confused with bioenergetic exchanges, the transfer of verifiable energy among organisms and their environment).

-Some scientists propose that veritable energy may be the only energy at play when therapeutic benefit is experienced through energy therapy.
-Physicist, astronomer and philosopher Victor Stenger, Ph.D., has said, “The idea that matter alone can do the job has never proved popular.”
+Some scientists propose that verifiable energy may be the only energy at play when therapeutic benefit is experienced through energy therapy.

 Whether a subtle, separate energy exists does not change the fact that many people feel therapeutic benefits from energy therapies.
 The placebo effect may be at play.
 Since a placebo has a measurable effect in many scientific studies, many people believe that energy therapies can help people with cancer regardless of lacking evidence for life-force energy.

-Various physiological actions might underlie the physical benefits of energy therapies.
+Various physiological actions might underlie the benefits of energy therapies.
 For example, acupuncture and acupressure points are often located at sites with a high density of nerve and blood vessels, commonly between or at the edges of muscle groups.
 Stimulation of these areas has physiological effects on the nervous system, musculoskeletal system and endocrine system.
-The effects of touch, which stimulate the release of feel-good chemicals like oxytocin in the brain, might also play a role.
+The effects of touch, which stimulate the release of feel-good chemicals, such as oxytocin in the brain, might also play a role.

 Music therapy and sound energy therapy are two types of sound therapy that may benefit people with cancer.